sinzin91/tesseract-blog/content/posts/semantic-movie-search-with-gpt.md

 I also wanted something to happen when I clicked on the cards.
 Maybe show the movie summary, release date, etc. Here's the prompt:
 ![Overlay](/images/moviesgpt/moviesgpt-overlay.png)

 One thing that was bothering me in terms of practical usability was the lack of Rotten Tomatoes ratings.
 Often, that's the first thing I check when deciding whether to watch a given movie.
 Unfortunately, Rotten Tomatoes charges $60k/year (!!) for access to their API.
 Then I had the idea of asking GPT for the Rotten Tomatoes ratings.
 To my surprise, it does seem to have a sense for the ratings.
-Though they aren't fully accurate, they seem to be generally in the right ballpark.
+Although they are not fully accurate, they seem to be generally in the right ballpark.

 I updated my prompt to generate a new data structure that includes the Rotten Tomatoes ratings:
 ```